ivangfr/springboot-kong-plugins/README.md

    > **Note:** This endpoint is not secured by the application, that is why the response is returned.
 The idea is to use `Kong` to secure it.
 It will be done on the next steps.

-1. Call `/actuator/integrationgraph` endpoint
+1. Call `/actuator/beans` endpoint
    ```
-   curl -i http://localhost:8000/actuator/integrationgraph -H 'Host: simple-service'
+   curl -i http://localhost:8000/actuator/beans -H 'Host: simple-service'
    ```

    It should return
    ```
    HTTP/1.1 200
-   {"contentDescriptor":{"providerVersion":...
+   {"contexts":{"simple-service":{"beans":...
    ```

-   > **Note:** As happened previously with `/api/private`, `/actuator/integrationgraph` endpoint is not secured by the application.
+   > **Note:** As happened previously with `/api/private`, `/actuator/beans` endpoint is not secured by the application.
 We will use `Kong` to secure it on the next steps.

 ## Plugins